 photo credit: Matt Gendal

 The pho at Golden Deli achieves an immaculate balance in its translucent broth, right at the intersection of fatty, sour, sweet, and (most definitely) salty.
 There’s an oily shimmer on top that lets you know you’re in for some excellent soup, and while the noodles are sometimes a bit gummy, the beef brisket, ribeye, and tendon are tender and extremely flavorful, and more than make up for the soft noodles.
 Make sure to use the sliced lime and housemade chili sauce on the side to deepen the flavors.

 Phnom Penh Noodle Shack

 Phnom Penh is one of the best Cambodian restaurants in Long Beach, and frankly, one of our favorite spots in the whole city, period.
 Open Tuesday-Sunday from 7am-3pm, this tiny place specializes mostly in breakfast comfort dishes like rice porridge and meat pies, but it’s their house special noodle soup with pork bone broth that we’ll brave even the foggiest of mornings to eat.
 You can choose between rice or egg noodles, but we actually prefer doing a mix of both.

-Before the pandemic, Marugame Monzo in Little Tokyo had a perpetual line, both for the menu and the performance–you’d watch noodle makers inside a glass-walled room throwing and cutting udon like they were on stage.
+Before the pandemic, Marugame Monzo in Little Tokyo had a perpetual line, both for the food and the performance–you’d watch noodle makers inside a glass-walled room throwing and cutting udon like they were on stage.
 But Marugame is just as great for takeout, even without the show.
-The fat, dense, noodles are excellent in many forms, but for something a bit different, go for the udon in uni cream sauce, which is flecked with incredible bits of Santa Barbara urchin tongue.
-For a more standard noodle soup, the Hot Dragon Udon, with a light, spicy tonkotsu broth, and excellent spiced ground pork.
+The fat, dense noodles are excellent in many forms, but for something a bit different, go for the udon in uni cream sauce, which is flecked with incredible bits of Santa Barbara urchin tongue.
+For a more standard noodle soup, try the Hot Dragon Udon with a light, spicy tonkotsu broth and excellent spiced ground pork.